TeachersFirst - Featured Sites: Week of Nov 23, 2014

 GradesK to 6

 In the ClassroomDemonstrate how to use widgets using a projector or interactive whiteboard with your students.
 Use these activities for center time, indoor recess, or as rewards for students.
 Add widgets to your class website or wiki throughout the year.
 Get help with embedding almost anything into your website from this informative blog, reviewed here.
 Challenge students to complete activities then journal and share their experience.
-Have students use Page Flip-Flap, reviewed here, to turn their journals (Word documents, PDFs, and images) into an online book they can embed alongside the games on a class wiki.
+Have students use Ourboox, reviewed here, to create a beautiful, page-flipping digital book in minutes, and they can embed the book alongside the games on a class wiki.

 GradesK to 12